buddhamagnet/cv/employment.md

 ### [TURNER BROADCASTING](http://turner.com) JULY 2010 - JUNE 2011

 Freelance developer in London-based digital team looking after [Cartoon Network](http://cartoonnetwork.co.uk), [Boomerang](http://boomerangtv.co.uk) and [Adult Swim](http://adultswim.co.uk) for 14 countries.
-Core remit is as a drupal developer with time split between building custom modules and maintenance tasks.
-Was instrumental in introducing Subversion branching and merging to the development team as well as building common code libraries and improving the overall development process.
-Also patched and extended the webistrano (rails) app used for deployment.
+Core remit was as a Drupal developer with time split between building custom modules and maintenance tasks.
+Was instrumental in introducing version control branching and merging to the development team as well as building common code libraries and improving the overall development process.
+Also patched and extended the Webistrano (Rails) app used for deployment.

 > “Dave is basically a great bloke with an excellent sense of humour.
 He really knows his stuff when it comes to Drupal development and is a pleasure to work with.
 If there's a technical issue that you need help with, Dave is the first to offer assistance.”